dnsvee/Java/README.md

 ## Some tasks from rosettacode

-Doesnt not contain much at the moment
+Does not contain much of note at the moment